AnmolSinha1201/MOSES/ScriptingDocumentation.md

 //invoked when object.var is queried
 __get(varName)
 {
     //varName contains name of the variable.
     //returned value is assigned to its placeholder.
 If nothing is returned, placeholder/LValue becomes null/empty.
 }
 ```

-Comments
+<a name="comments"></a>Comments
 -------------
 ```
 //line comment